Introduction

 The management of MG involves a combination of pharmacological and non-pharmacological treatments aimed at improving neuromuscular transmission, suppressing the autoimmune response, and managing symptoms.
 Acetylcholinesterase inhibitors, such as pyridostigmine, are commonly used to enhance neuromuscular transmission and alleviate muscle weakness.
 Immunosuppressive therapies, including corticosteroids, azathioprine, and mycophenolate mofetil, are used to reduce

 the production of autoantibodies and modulate the immune response.
-Intravenous immunoglobulin (IVIG) and plasmapheresis are effective in rapidly reducing antibody levels and are often used during myasthenic crises or before surgery.
-Thymectomy, the surgical removal of the thymus gland, is recommended for some patients, particularly those with thymoma or generalized MG, as it can lead to long-term remission in a subset of patients.
+Intravenous immunoglobulin (IVIG) and plasmapheresis rapidly reduce antibody levels during myasthenic crises or before surgery.
+Thymectomy is recommended for individuals with thymoma or generalized MG, potentially leading to long-term remission.

 Research and Future Directions